Skip to content

 • The Defence Bill 2020 also sets out that the Government is to present a Budget Bill for 2024 to the Riksdag ensuring that the Defence Bill’s implementation is proceeding as planned.
 The Government is also to put forward in its Budget Bill proposals on how to proceed with the planning framework for the period 2026–2030.
 Prior to this, the Defence Commission will put forward proposals for the planning framework.

 • The Defence Commission submitted a report on Sweden’s security policy on the 19 June 2023.
-The 19 December 2023 the Defence Commission will submit a report on civil defence, including a proposal for the overall ambition level for Sweden’s total defence.
-In a final report due on 26 April 2024, the Defence Commission will present proposals on the development of Sweden’s total defence, covering both military and civil defence, as well as financial allocations, for the next Defence Bill period.
+The 19 December 2023 the Defence Commission submitted a report on civil defence, including a proposal for the overall ambition level for Sweden’s total defence.
+In a final report due on 26 April 2024, the Defence Commission presented proposals on the development of Sweden’s total defence, covering both military and civil defence, as well as financial allocations, for the next Defence Bill period.

 • The second stage of the Defence Commission’s work is to present proposals on the direction and structure of the total defence up to 2030, and in this context also examine the period up to 2035.
 These proposals will be based on the work carried out in the first stage.
 The direction of the total defence, as set out in the Defence Bill 2020, will form the basis for these proposals.